ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-upstream-emissions.md

 ### Estimated emissions

-Unknown
+**No data**

 Estimate confidence: *n/a - not attempted*

 ### Agreed scope

-We started by identifying the software used most prominently by the GWF team, eg what's in our digital supply chain.
-We used the team's internal finance tracker to generate a starting list.
+We started by identifying the software used most prominently by the GWF team, eg the digital supply chain.
+We used GWF's internal finance tracker to generate a starting list.
 We realised early on that trying to measure everything was inpractical so looked for the top 5.
 We agreed that software installed on employee laptops, as well as software installed on GWF controlled servers was in scope.

 The first version of this list we settled on is:
 - Django (server installations)